 The Council's operating segments are organised into seven service areas.
 These were determined to give both members and the general public a clear picture of the services the Council provides and will assist the making of decisions about allocating resources and assessing performance.
-For the purposes of the 2021 financial statements, an eighth segment was added to separate out the extraordinary income and expenditure related to the Council's activities in respect of the COVID-19 pandemic.
+For the purposes of the 2022/23 financial statements, there are eight segments.
 The eight segments are

 - Customer Services & Business Transformation

 - Senior Leadership Team

 - Community & Wellbeing

+- Community & Wellbeing

+Depot

-- Law & Governance
+- Law & Democracy

 - The Built Environment

-- Finance & Resources

-- Housing Revenue
+- Finance & Resources - Housing Revenue Account

-Account

-- Covid 19 Council Costs